aadyaam/Indoor_Climate_Companion/README.md

 # 🌿 Indoor Climate Companion using Arduino and Python

 This project demonstrates continuous indoor climate monitoring using an Arduino Uno and a DHT11 temperature and humidity sensor.
-Sensor readings are collected, logged into a CSV file, analyzed using Python, and visualized through graphs to provide meaningful insights into indoor environmental conditions.
+Sensor readings are collected, logged to a CSV file, analyzed in Python, and visualized as graphs to provide meaningful insights into indoor environmental conditions.
 A Streamlit dashboard prototype and a Figma dashboard design were developed to explore different approaches for presenting the collected data.

+As part of the development process, I built a functional dashboard prototype using Streamlit to visualize the collected data.
+While it successfully displayed the sensor readings and analysis, I chose to present the final dashboard as a Figma design to explore better the intended user experience and interface for a homeowner.
+Both the Streamlit prototype and the Figma dashboard are included in this repository to document the project's design process.

 ---